VolodymyrZahorodnii/MobileDevicesProgramming/README.md

-This is a repository used for practical tasks
+This is a repository that will be used to store practical tasks required throughout the course of Mobile Devices Programming